Virginia Tech: Academics

 Virginia Tech offers 116 bachelor's degree programs through its nine undergraduate academic colleges, 160 master's and doctoral degree programs through the Graduate School, and a professional degree from the Virginia–Maryland College of Veterinary Medicine.
-In addition, the Virginia Tech Carilion School of Medicine and Research Institute, is a public/private partnership jointly managed by Virginia Tech and the Carilion Clinic founded on January 3, 2007.
+In addition, the Virginia Tech Carilion School of Medicine and Research Institute is a public-private partnership jointly managed by Virginia Tech and the Carilion Clinic founded on January 3, 2007.

 Admissions

 Virginia Tech received a record number of nearly 22,500 applications for the fall 2015 freshman class, an increase of 7.6% from the previous year's 20,897 applications for an overall admissions rate of 65.8%.
 The typical student offered admission had a high-school grade point average of 4.00, with the middle 50 percent ranging from 3.84 and 4.27.
 The average cumulative SAT score was 1250 (out of 1600), with a middle range ranging from 1160 to 1340.
 Of the 5,518 students who accepted the offers of admission (for an admissions yield of 38%), 18 percent accepted under the Early Decision Plan.
 The Office of Undergraduate Admissions is located within the Visitor and Undergraduate Admissions Center.

 Virginia Tech offers a highly selective Honors College, which provides undergraduate students 11 different ways to earn Honors credits towards one of the five Honors degree options.
 Once admitted, Honors students are required to maintain a 3.6 GPA in order to remain in the program.
 Roughly one-fourth of the approximately 1,600 University Honors students live in one of the two University Honors residential halls, the Honors Residential College located in East Ambler-Johnston and the Hillcrest Honors Community.

 For the 2013–14 academic year, the Graduate School at Virginia Tech enrolled 6,723 graduate students (4,465 full-time; 2,258 part-time) in its masters and doctoral programs.

 The Pamplin College of Business received 381 applications for its incoming Evening MBA program and offered admission to 142.
 The class's average GMAT was 610, and mean undergraduate GPA was 3.4.

 The Virginia Tech Carilion School of Medicine in Roanoke, Va., received 4,403 applications for its eighth incoming class, the class of 2021, and offered admission to 42.
 The class's MCAT scores range was 503–520 (median 512, mean 512), and mean undergraduate GPA was 3.57.

+In 2023, Virginia Tech became the second public university to end its use of legacy admissions, after the U.S. Supreme Court decided Students for Fair Admissions v.
+Harvard, banning affirmative action in college admissions.
+The university also ended its binding early decision program because it "created unneeded pressure on students [...] particularly those needing financial aid".